-When asked to identify his favorite quote, Keegan Wakana, the Y’s School-Age Y Academy/Camp G. Peirce Webber Director, likes to draw on the music of former Beatle John Lennon: “You may say I’m a dreamer but I’m not the only one”.
+When asked to identify his favorite quote, Keegan Wakana, the Y’s Camp G. Peirce Webber & Teen Center Director, likes to draw on the music of former Beatle John Lennon: “You may say I’m a dreamer but I’m not the only one”.
 He also strongly believes in the Y’s core value of Honesty.
 “I strive hard to admit when I have done something wrong and own my flaws,” he says.

-Keegan oversees students and staff at Camp G. Peirce Webber and the Y’s Before and After School program, ensuring children “have a safe and fun time when they are with us.”
+Keegan oversees students and staff at Camp G. Peirce Webber and the Y’s Teen Center program, ensuring children and teens “have a safe and fun time when they are with us.”
 He loves his Y colleagues.
 “I know I can delegate tasks to staff and the work will get done,” he says.
 “The team has made me a better leader.
 I try hard to lead by example.”

 Keegan joined the Bangor Region YMCA because he wanted to work with younger students, helping them grow and develop life skills.
 Originally from Caribou, Maine, his parents were both schoolteachers.
 “There were only two years of school that I didn’t have a parent in the building with me,” he recalls.